jahid-razan/Data-Architecutre-Nanodegree/Designing an HR Database/README.md

 2. Create a stored procedure with parameters that returns current and past jobs (include employee name, job title, department, manager name, start and end date for position) when given an employee name.

-3.Create a non-management user named NoMgr.
+3. Create a non-management user named NoMgr.
 Show the code of how your would grant access to the database, but revoke access to the salary data.Submit screenshot of code